JAFishbone/SEstimator/README.txt

 Copyright (C) 2020-2022 Justin A Fishbone

 This package contains the S-Estimator package that includes the S-q estimator discussed in:
-New Highly Efficient High-Breakdown Estimator of Multivariate Scatter and Location for Elliptical Distributions ...
+Fishbone, J.A., Mili, L. (2023?).
+New Highly Efficient High-Breakdown Estimator of Multivariate Scatter and Location for Elliptical Distributions.
+Canadian Journal of Statistics.
+...

 INSTALLATION